-Spanning two hundred years — from one of author Blair L. M. Kelley’s earliest known ancestors, an enslaved blacksmith, to the essential workers of the Covid-19 pandemic — Black Folk: The Roots of the Black Working Class highlights the lives of the laundresses, Pullman porters, domestic maids, and postal workers who established the Black working class as a force in the late nineteenth and early twentieth centuries.
+Spanning 200 years — from one of historian Blair L. M. Kelley’s earliest known ancestors, an enslaved blacksmith, to the essential workers of the COVID-19 pandemic — Black Folk: The Roots of the Black Working Class highlights the lives of the laundresses, Pullman porters, domestic maids, and postal workers who established the Black working class as a force in the late 19th- and early 20th-centuries.

 Taking jobs white people didn’t want and confined to segregated neighborhoods, Black workers found community in intimate spaces, from stoops on city streets to the backyards of washerwomen, where multiple generations labored from dawn to dusk, talking and laughing in a space free of white supervision and largely beyond white knowledge.
 As millions of Black people left the violence of the American South for the promise of a better life in the North and West, these networks of resistance and joy sustained early arrivals and newcomers alike and laid the groundwork for organizing for better jobs, better pay, and equal rights.